Can You Still Make Money As An Amazon Affiliate?

 As you progress and start to make more sales, your commission rate will gradually increase and could be as high as 8%.
 If you review a product priced at £20, for example, your commission will be a mere 80 pence.
 The wonderful thing here is that it takes no more work to review a product worth £100 or £1,000 than it does to review one worth £20.
 Getting a sale for a high priced product is just as easy as well.

 Now, go out and write your own Amazon product reviews, and above all, have fun.
 The more work you put into this the more you will earn.
+If you want to kickstart your new Amazon site with the minimum of hassle and expense, we recommend this excellent service from Human Proof Designs).
 Good luck!